Choose the Best Torque Wrench for Gunsmithing

 Wheeler 710909 FAT Torque Wrench – the best for digital features!

+Thanks to this display, you may torque the riflescope even at night outdoors.
 Also, the instrument beeps when you reach the preset torque range.

 - More precise than any analog torque wrenches